-Directors face many challenges in making decisions.
+Directors face five challenges in making decisions:

-Is the criterion – what has the greatest impact on long term value creation and preservation?
+- Is the criterion: what has the greatest impact on long-term value creation and preservation?

-Are the critical decisions: setting the strategy; hiring/terminating CEO; Approving CEOs strategic implementation plan; monitoring results of executing the CEOs plan?
+- Are the critical decisions: setting the strategy; hiring/terminating CEO; approving CEOs strategic implementation plan; monitoring results of executing the CEOs plan?

-#2 Do the directors have the business knowledge to make the decisions?
+#2 Do the directors understand the company?

-A McKinsey survey of directors revealed:
+A McKinsey survey of directors1 revealed:

 - 34% agreed their board fully comprehended strategies.